 This is Recoverit, this software is focused on recovering information and can recover all types of files, restructuring them to correct any possible failures they have and maintain total integrity without any alteration or compatibility error.

 Step 1 Select a Drive

 Launch Recoverit and investigate "Hard Disk Drives".
 Your drive will be there.
 Select and click on "Start".

 Recoverit will initiate a scan on the drive.
 You'll have great features you can use to streamline the scan and recovery process.
 For instance, you can simply tick the file types you want to recover instead of each one.

 The conclusion of the scan will reveal a long list of the files the software found.
 Recovering them is just a matter of you selecting all the files or specific ones and clicking "Recover".
 The files will all be recovered and saved on any location of your choice.

 See how simple using Recoverit is?
 You just launch it, make a few clicks and your lost files will be reunited with you once more!

-Currently, all programs and browsers are supported by temporary information, where not relevant data for the user is stored, but they are for the proper functioning of applications such as cache, error logs and cookies.
-Fortunately, this information can be deleted and even if it is later re-created by applications, you will have removed a considerable amount of residual information that is no longer relevant to the use of your programs, in addition, you can easily increase the total available storage size by adding external storage media and recover or filter the information you really need with the help of Recoverit.
+Currently, all programs and browsers are supported by temporary information, were not relevant data for the user is stored, but they are for the proper functioning of applications such as cache, error logs, and cookies.
+Fortunately, this information can be deleted, and even if it is later re-created by applications, you will have removed a considerable amount of residual information that is no longer relevant to the use of your programs, also, you can easily increase the total available storage size by adding external storage media and recover or filter the information you need with the help of Recoverit.